stoplightio/studio/docs/Documentation/02-directory-structure.md

 ### Files Created Within Studio

-Stoplight Studio’s directory structure (aka file tree structure) organizes and displays accessible files in Studio.
+Stoplight Studio’s directory structure organizes and displays accessible files in Studio.
 Documentation specific files (Markdown and image files) can be viewed within the File tree **Docs** tab and all files can be viewed within the **Files** tab.

 ### Files Uploaded to Studio